dora120703/labcode/README.md

 # labcode
-This ia a first GitHub file
+This is a first GitHub file